 There are many ways to make a latte.
 The most common way is by using an espresso machine.
 If you don’t have an espresso machine, you can use a stovetop espresso maker or even instant espresso.
 Some baristas will not even consider instant espresso as an alternative.
 The flavor of instant coffee, and the quality of the beverage is below par.

 The stovetop latte is a very popular drink in Italy, and it is an inexpensive alternative.
 AeroPress is another espresso alternative, which matches the strength and the flavor profile of traditional pump espresso machine.
 The important thing when choosing a type of coffee as the base for your latte, is to choose a brewing method that makes a strong coffee.
 Drip coffee, for instance, is too light for latte, or cappuccino.
 Drip coffee doesn’t have enough body to make your latte tasty.
+For more on this topic, see What Is Milk Texturing An Introduction.

 If desired, add any extra ingredients such as sugar, syrup, or vanilla extract.